a course of events that will inevitably happen in the future

 inspirational posters and SAT test books and college brochures and scholarship applications, and I knew that none of that, absolutely none of it, meant shit.

-given to rhetoric, emphasizing style at the expense of thought
+emphasizing style at the expense of thought

 It was a